heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part5.md

 Since we have trained these models, we also want to make predictions.

 We can load the models with the `get_mlflow_model` function direct from mlflow.
+Please see the mlflow repo for this function.

 ```bash